TrueBlocks/trueblocks-core/README.md

 ## License

-This project licensed under the (GNU General Public License v3.0)(LICENSE.md).
+The open source parts of this project are licensed under (Apache License Version 2.0)(LICENSE.md).